Eye Surgery: Suddenly I See

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-My next stop was The London Vision Clinic, an uber-swanky laser eye clinic in a town house on Harley Street, filled with beautiful optometrists with enchanting names like Alexandra and Desiree, and an American professor called Dan Reinstein (who also plays the sax).
+My next stop was The London Vision Clinic, an uber-swanky laser eye clinic in a town house on Harley Street, filled with beautiful optometrists with enchanting names like Desiree, and an American professor called Dan Reinstein (who also plays the sax).
 He does something he calls “blended vision“, where one of your eyes is focused for distance and the other one for close-up.
 This is refractive surgery, where the curvature of your cornea (at the front of your eye) is altered to cure any astigmatism.
 The surgeon creates a very thin flap of tissue in the cornea, the flap is lifted and a precise amount of tissue removed.
 The flap is replaced and starts to heal instantly, usually within six hours.
 Except in my case, it didn’t.

 I had chosen the laser surgery because it had sounded so cuddly compared with the implants.
 The clinic is rigorous in its pre-operative assessments and postponed my surgery for a month while I tackled my (previously known) blepharitis (see box).